Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Numerical Methods

 where $\langle...\rangle$ denotes averaging over cluster members and $\Delta \mathbf{x}$ is the distance of a member star from the center of mass of the cluster.
 We also define the \emph{half-mass radius}, $R_\mathrm{50}$, as the radius around the center of mass that encloses half the cluster mass.
 We define the \emph{3D cluster velocity dispersion} as

 where $\Delta \vvector$ is the relative velocity of a member star to the center of mass of the cluster.

 To characterize the cluster boundedness we use the \emph{virial parameter}

 where $E_{\rm kin}$ and $E_{\rm grav}$ are the total kinetic and gravitational binding energy of the stars within the cluster.
-Note that hard binaries are common, but their binding energy has little effect on the overall boundedness of the cluster\footnote{Observational estimates of the virial parameter likely also suffer from biases introduced by binaries, see \cite{Gieles_2010_cluster_dispersion_binaries}.}.
+Note that hard binaries are common, but naively including their binding energy when trying to determine the overall boundedness of the cluster (i.e., virial parameter) yields misleading results, as these binaries essentially interact with the rest of the cluster as if they were a single point particle\footnote{Observational estimates of the virial parameter likely also suffer from biases introduced by binaries, see \cite{Gieles_2010_cluster_dispersion_binaries}.}.
 Thus, it is instructive to define the \emph{system virial parameter} where we merge binary and multiple systems (identified using the same algorithm as \citealt{bate_2009_rad_importance} and \citealt{guszejnov_correlation})

 Here\add{,} $E_{\rm kin,sys}$ and $E_{\rm grav,sys}$ are the total kinetic and gravitational binding energy of the cluster after we replaced binary/triple/quadruple systems with their centers of mass.
 We can similarly define a \textit{3D system velocity dispersion} within the cluster